-- Always be careful when handling the wiper arm, once again it can easily shatter the windshield.
+- Always be careful when handling the wiper arm, as it can easily shatter the windshield.
 With a small flathead screwdriver in hand, pry the back flap of the wiper blade up.

 - Lift the wiper arm up and angle the wiper blade down so that the part of the blade that clips into the arm can be accessed.
 Use a flathead screwdriver to press this clip down while also pushing the wiper blade away from the J hook it is inserted into.

 - With the old wiper blade out, grab the new one.
-It is not recommended to leave the arm up at this point as it can fall down and break the windshield.
-If you have to step away from the vehicle or take your hands away from the arm to get the new blade, always carefully set the arm down on the glass as shown in the video.
+It is not advised to leave the arm up at this point as it can fall down and break the windshield.
+If you must step away from the vehicle or remove your hands from the arm to get the new blade, place the arm carefully on the glass as shown in the video.

-- With your new wiper blade in hand, use the same process to flip the back flap up from its clip.
+- To remove the back flap from its clip, use the same process you used to remove your new wiper blade.
 Angle the new blade so the J hook of the arm can be put around it.
-Pull the blade into place by hand and listen for it to clip in place.
+Put the blade into place by hand and listen for it to clip.
 Wiggle it back and forth to make sure it isn't moving.